-Loyola has an unlimited license for Respondus Lockdown and Monitor until the end of Summer 2021.
+Loyola has an unlimited license for Respondus Lockdown, but a limited number of seats in Monitor.
 We do not need to add course fees for its use.

 - Monitor live records students taking the exam and will "flag" problem behaviors such as materials shown on the desk, multiple people on the screen, or student leaving the testing area.
 Students are required to show some form of picture ID before taking the exam.
 Monitor is not live proctoring by a real individual, but gives the instructor more view into the student's testing environment and behaviors.

 If you plan to use Monitor, Respondus must be added to the blue box below the course name on LORA.
-Please contact email@example.com for the correct form to submit.
+Please contact firstname.lastname@example.org for the correct form to submit.
 Students need to know the course will require a webcam and computer that meets the specifications.
-If you are only using Lockdown and do not want to worry about technology workarounds for Chromebook, your course should have LORA notation.
 Students receive information about what this means under "Registration Information" each term from the LORA homepage.